lokithe5th/eth-denver-admin-backend/README.md

+# EthDenver
+## AdminDashboard
-Sinmple script for pulling data from zkEVM testnet and uploading into mongodb cloud database
+For now this is a simple script for pulling data from zkEVM testnet and uploading into mongodb cloud database.

+The Mongodb database can serve GraphQL queries with some tweaking.